aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 These virtual networks and subnets are structured in a way that accommodates existing resources yet allows for projected growth.
 Let's create these virtual networks and subnets to lay the foundation for our networking infrastructure.

-In this exercise, you will:

-+ Task 1: Create the CoreServicesVnet virtual network and subnets
-+ Task 2: Create the ManufacturingVnet virtual network and subnets
-+ Task 3: Create the ResearchVnet virtual network and subnets
-+ Task 4: Verify the creation of VNets and Subnets

-## Task 1: Create the CoreServicesVnet virtual network and subnets
+### Task 1: Create the CoreServicesVnet virtual network and subnets

 1. On the Azure portal locate the search bar at the top of the page.
 Search for **Virtual Networks** and select virtual networks under services that appears in the results under **Services**.